-They dressed scantily, the ladies wearing a short skirt made of bark cloth, while the men were content with a “G” string, an both sects were addicted to the habit of decorating their bodies with bright and gay paints.
-Thus, when the Spaniards first saw them daubed in their brightest colors, they called them, t’is said, “Mariposas”, (Spanish for Butterflies), corrupted by the Indians to Maricopa.
-Hence, the present tribe of that name.”
+Both males and females habitually decorated their bodies with bright and gay paints.
+Thus, when the Spaniards first saw them daubed in their brightest colors, they called them, it is said, “Mariposas”, (Spanish for Butterflies), corrupted by the Indians to Maricopa.
+Hence, the present tribe of that name.
 (The Indian Missionary, Vol. IV, June 1942, No. 6)

 In 1932, Elder and Mrs. Orno Follett of Scottsdale, AZ came to southern Arizona from the Navaho mission field.
 They became acquainted with the members of the Maricopa tribe and were invited to hold Biblical meetings on the reservation.
 As the Follett’s continued to hold meetings each week, they found that nearly all of the Indian’s on the reservation attended their meetings and several of them were baptized into the Seventh-Day Adventist church.

-Three years later, in 1935 they began building the first chapel on the reservation.
+Three years later, in 1935 they began building the first chapel on the reservation which was used as the church facility from 1936 to 2020.